Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-12.md

 # 12 Authenticated Encryption & AEAD
+> To do: $\textcolor{Grey}{\textit{Disclaimer: This chapter is in rough draft stage.}}$

-It can be helpful to think of encryption as providing a secure logical channel between two users who only have access to an insecure physical channel.
+It can be helpful to think of encryption as providing a secure *logical* channel between two users who only have access to an insecure *physical* channel.
 Below are a few things that an attacker might do to the insecure physical channel:
-- An attacker may **passively eavesdrop**; i.e., simply observe the channel.
-A CPAsecure encryption scheme provides **confidentiality** and prevents the attacker from learning anything by eavesdropping.
+- An attacker may **passively eavesdrop**; *i.e.*, simply observe the channel.
+A CPA-secure encryption scheme provides **confidentiality** and prevents the attacker from learning anything by eavesdropping.
 - An attacker may **drop** messages sent along the channel, resulting in a denial of service.
 If the attacker can do this on the underlying physical channel, then it cannot be overcome through cryptography.
 - An attacker may try to **modify** messages that are sent along the channel, by tampering with their ciphertexts.
 This sounds like what CCA-secure encryption protects against, right?
 - An attacker may try to **inject** new messages into the channel.
 If successful, Bob might receive a message and mistake it for something that Alice meant to send.
 Does CCA security protect against this?
 If it is indeed possible to inject new messages into the channel, then an attacker can delete Alice's ciphertexts and replace them with their own.
 This would seem to fall under the category of "modifying" messages on the channel, so message-injection and message-modification are somewhat connected.